go-aah/docs/views.md

 Currently aah framework supports Go view engine.
 Don't feel bad, you can added your favorite view engine into aah.

-In the `upcoming` release, I will try provide support to amber, pongo2, and jade.
+In the `upcoming` release, I will try to provide pluggable view engine for amber, pongo2, and jade.
+So you use it selectively.
+Or you can contribute it.

 #### Create your own view engine using `view.Enginer` interface.